Newsroom

 PROFITABILITY

-This ratio is important because it can help a business owner decide whether or not their assets are making money.
+One key to long term business success is being profitable.
+Assessing profitability is important to the success of your business.
 Do you currently own assets, equipment, vehicles, or livestock that aren’t making you any money?
 If so, what you own these assets and is there an opportunity to put your business in a better position by using those assets in another way to potentially liquidating them?
 The Return on Assets (ROA) shows the percentage of how profitable a farm’s assets are in generating revenue.
 The ratio to determine ROA is:

 ROA = (Net Income + Interest) / Total Farm Assets